Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Experimental setup

 \subsection{Evaluation metrics}

 Segmentation accuracy on ID datasets was measured using the Dice similarity coefficient (DSC) and the 95th percentile Hausdorff distance (HD95).
 OOD detection accuracy was computed using the area under the receiver operating characteristic curve (AUROC) and false positive rate at 95\% true positive rate (FPR at 95\%TPR, or FPR95).
-AUROC quantifies the separability between ID and OOD cases~\citep{davis2006relationship}, with higher values indicating better discrimination and FPR95 measures the proportion of OOD cases misclassified as ID when sensitivity is fixed at 95\%~\citep{liang2017enhancing}, where lower values are better.
+AUROC quantifies the separability between ID and OOD scans~\citep{davis2006relationship}, with higher values indicating better discrimination.
+FPR95 measures the proportion of OOD scans misclassified as ID when sensitivity is fixed at 95\%~\citep{liang2017enhancing}, where lower values are better.

-To ensure meaningful AUROC computation, the number of OOD scans was balanced with ID test cases ($N=140$) by sampling OOD examples with replacement in datasets (RSNA PE and KiTS) with a much larger number of OOD scans and averaging the computed metrics across multiple draws.
-Splits ensured zero patient overlap with consistent OOD case counts across runs.
+To ensure meaningful AUROC computation, the number of OOD scans was balanced with ID test scans ($N=140$) by subsampling $N=140$ OOD examples without replacement per run from larger datasets (RSNA PE and KiTS) and averaging the computed metrics.
+Splits ensured zero patient overlap with consistent OOD scan counts.
 This evaluation approach avoids biases from imbalanced evaluation sets while ensuring stable ID-OOD ratios, following best practices for robust OOD evaluation~\citep{szyc2023out,humblot2023beyond}.

-For segmentation performance, we reported the mean and standard deviation across test cases.
+For segmentation performance, we reported the mean and standard deviation across test scans.
 For OOD detection performance, we reported the point estimates with 95\% bootstrap confidence intervals computed over 100 runs with matched random seeds to reflect sampling variability across different train-validation splits.